 Can CBD Make You Feel Better?

 Maybe!
 Depending on what you are experiencing, CBD from the cannabis plant could have the potential to improve your quality of life.
 In 2017, HelloMD conducted a large CBD usage study with Brightfield Group.
 In the study, researchers surveyed 2,400 HelloMD users about their CBD use.

-How CBD Works in Our Bodies
+How CBD Works

-Talk to Your Doctor
+Talk to Your Doctor About CBD

 Yes, it's possible for someone to have a bad reaction to CBD.
 It does happen, although rarely.
-If you don’t do the proper research and dose responsibly, you could run into some side effects with CBD.
+If you don’t do the proper research and dose responsibly, you could run into some mild side effects with CBD.
 Here are some common side effects of CBD:

 - Dry mouth